Hyperbolicity-Preserving and Well-Balanced Stochastic Galerkin Method for Two-Dimensional Shallow Water Equations: Introduction

 \subsection{Contributions of This Paper}

 In this paper we extend the ideas that we developed in \cite{doi:10.1137/20M1360736} to stochastic shallow water equations in two-dimensional physical space.
 In order to develop a hyperbolicity-preserving stochastic Galerkin formulation, we use specially tailored PCE truncation operators for the SWE nonlinear term $(q^xq^y)/h$ that occurs in both the $x$- and the $y$- component of the flux.
-For any probability distributions of the random parameters, our SG formulation is conservative and we prove it is also hyperbolic under a positive-definiteness condition on the matrix associated with the PCE of the water height (this result is similar to the one-dimensional physical space result in \cite{doi:10.1137/20M1360736}).
+For any probability distributions of the random parameters, our SG formulation is conservative and we prove it is also hyperbolic under a positive-definiteness condition on the matrix associated with the PCE of the water height (\Cref{thm:hyperbolicity}).
+This result is similar to our one-dimensional physical space result in \cite{doi:10.1137/20M1360736} and is a generalization to the results in \cite{gerster2019hyperbolic} for matrices related to Roe variables.
 This positive-definiteness condition is a stochastic variant of the positivity condition on the water height for the deterministic model.
 We show that the positive-definiteness condition can be guaranteed by enforcing a finite collection of positivity conditions on the stochastic water height at the stochastic quadrature nodes.
 Based on our SG formulation, we also develop a corresponding well-balanced hyperbolicity-preserving central-upwind scheme.

 This paper is structured as follows.
 In \Cref{sec:model}, we introduce the parameterized stochastic shallow water model in 2D physical space, as well as the stochastic Galerkin discretization of the system using a particular choice of the PCE truncation for the nonlinear terms $(q^x)^2/h,(q^y)^2/h$, and $(q^xq^y)/h$.
 In \Cref{sec:hyperbolicity}, we discuss the hyperbolicity of the resulting stochastic Galerkin system and present a sufficient condition to guarantee hyperbolicity of the stochastic Galerkin formulation of the 2D shallow water system.
 In \Cref{sec:scheme} we develop a well-balanced central-upwind scheme for the resulting model and obtain a hyperbolicity-preserving CFL-type condition.
+In addition, we use a filter to avoid the possible loss of hyperbolicity at pointwise reconstructed values.
 In \Cref{sec:results} we demonstrate the accuracy and the robustness of the developed numerical scheme on several challenging numerical tests.
 Conclusions and future directions are discussed in \Cref{sec:conclusion}.